 Level 60 Dungeon Guide

 The House of Scales and Lower Zigazag dungeons are a continuation of the Briskbreeze Tower storyline.
-Two keys lie inside the package Alzahred asks you to bring to him.
+Two keys lie inside the package Alhazred asks you to bring to him.
 Keys you recovered from the malevolent wraith Orrick Nightglider.
-The Balance teacher says that the attack on Briskbreeze was but a preamble, and Alzahred’s assistant Aleema may have stumbled onto the next chapter of this tale.
+The Balance teacher says that the attack on Briskbreeze was but a preamble, and Alhazred’s assistant Aleema may have stumbled onto the next chapter of this tale.

 Your first mission: take the Hieroglyph Key to Aleema in the Village of Upper Zigazag while Alhazred keeps the Bone Key safe.